What Is Lateral Epicondylitis?

 Eccentric exercise of the wrist extensors is the treatment with the highest level of evidence.
 With the forearm pronated on a table, the patient holds a light weight (0.5-1 kg) and slowly lowers the wrist into flexion (eccentric phase), returning to the starting position with the help of the other hand.
 Perform 3 sets of 15 repetitions, twice a day.

-The mechanism of eccentric exercise involves stimulation of type I collagen synthesis, realignment of tendon fibers, reduction of pathological neovascularization, and gradual strengthening of the musculotendinous unit.
+Eccentric exercise works by stimulating type I collagen synthesis, realigning tendon fibers, reducing pathological neovascularization, and gradually strengthening the musculotendinous unit.

 Load progression should be gradual: increase the weight only when the exercise can be performed without significant pain (up to 3/10 on the pain scale is acceptable).